pona-la/lipu-sona/pages/tokipona/sitelen_pona.md

 unofficial word "Nijon" ("Japan") written as three characters: "nena-ilo", "jan-oko" and "nena".

+Others use a different system: they put a single dot after a character inside a cartouche to mean the word's first syllable and two dots (typically in a colon-like formation) to mean the entire word's pronunciation.
+So, for example, "jan Mawijo" can be express as "jan \[mama·wile·jo·\]" and "jan Kilili" can be "jan \[kili:lipu·\]" or "jan \[kili:lili·\]".

+It's worth noting that in both of these systems, the final "n" sound is treated as a syllable on its own.
+For example, the word "nanpa" is broken down into "na", "n" and "pa".

 ### Examples

 Here's some basic text written in sitelen pona.